Transfer Credits & Exemptions

 The maximum amount of transfer credit varies according to each program:

 |MA Theo Studies||30 credits|

 A minimum grade of B (or a Pass in a Pass/Fail course) is required for courses to be considered for transfer.

 Since credits may be defined differently at different institutions, transfer credits from some institutions will be subject to a ratio to make them equal to credits taken at Regent.
 Transfer credit from non-accredited institutions is not normally given.
 Under no circumstances will transfer credit be awarded for work or life experience.

 If you can show that a particular undergraduate course from an accredited institution has special relevance to your program at Regent, you may be granted transfer credit at a 3:2 ratio, provided you earned at least a B+ in it and provided the course was not used to satisfy the requirements of your undergraduate degree.
 First or second year undergraduate level courses will not normally be considered for transfer, with the exception of courses in biblical Hebrew or Greek which may be transferred at full credit value.

 If you intend to transfer credits from another institution, you must plan carefully to ensure that you meet the Residency Requirement.

-You must direct your transfer credit request to the Registrar.
+You must direct your transfer credit request to the Academic Advisor & Administrator.
 In addition to supplying an official transcript to Regent College, you may also be asked to provide a college catalogue or course syllabus that describes the course(s) you have taken.

-Appeals for exemptions from program requirements should be directed to the Assistant Registrar.
+Appeals for exemptions from program requirements should be directed to the Academic Advisor & Administrator.